pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * Can use *multi-part upload* to speed up uploads of large files to S3
   * Bucket cannot be deleted if bucket policy has deny rule to delete bucket, even if user has delete permission
-  * you can only add 1 SQS or SNS at a time for Amazon S3 events notification *Glacier*
+  * you can only add 1 SQS or SNS at a time for Amazon S3 events notification
+  * Integration with route53: bucket name has to be the same name with the registered domain, e.g. bucket name should be `www.example.com` if the route 53 domain is `www.example.com`
+*Glacier*

   * slow to retrieve, but you can use *Expedited Retrieval* to bring it down to just 1-5min.
+  * Public access blocking can be set at account level
+  * Public access: Any bucket or object that grants permissions to AllUsers OR AuthenticatedUsers groups.
+Additionally any bucket policy that does not grant fixed access (Not "\*") to one of the following is considered public:An AWS principal, user, role, or service principal (e.g. aws:PrincipalOrgID), A set of Classless Inter-Domain Routings (CIDRs) using aws:SourceIp, aws:SourceArn, aws:SourceVpc, aws:SourceVpce, aws:SourceOwner, aws:SourceAccount, s3:x-amz-server-side-encryption-aws-kms-key-id, aws:userid, outside the pattern "AROLEID:*", s3:DataAccessPointArn, s3:DataAccessPointAccount

 *Amazon FSx*